 At Optimax, we are continuously looking for ways to improve our fabrication processes in order to produce higher quality optics.
-Our R&D department actively pursues projects that provide benefit by manufacturing optics better, quicker, and more cost effectively.
+Our R&D department actively pursues projects that provide benefit by manufacturing optics better, quicker, and more cost-effectively.

 Many projects are confidential industrial partnerships while others are collaborations with universities and national laboratories.

-Optimax has received a number of Small Business Innovative Research (SBIR) grants over the years.
+Optimax has received a number of Small Business Innovation Research (SBIR) grants over the years.
 These grants, administered by the U.S. Small Business Administration (SBA) Office of Technology, allow government programs to benefit from small businesses’ nimble development to commercialize new technologies.

 Our ongoing development, whether it’s technology developed during SBIR projects or through other projects, allows us to enhance our high precision optics that we offer to all of our customers.

 Optimax has worked to develop a culture centered on innovation.
 Ask any employee: Optimax is fueled by new ideas and complex problem solving.